sachingarg19/card-usage/README.md

 5. Launch Postman or browser and hit below URLs

+Solutions:

-6. Use "http://localhost:8080/usageAnalytic" to see the results.
+1. Use "http://localhost:8080/usageAnalytic" to see the results.
    Feature:
    Results are displayed as a Json string on the browser.
 This endpoint is to display json string which shows monthly transactions of    a user and average expenditure and income

-7. Use "http://localhost:8080/usageAnalytic-ignoreDonuts" to see the results.
+2. Use "http://localhost:8080/usageAnalytic-ignoreDonuts" to see the results.
    Feature:
    Results are displayed as a json string on the browser.
 This endpoint is to display result where transactions for specific        merchant("Krispy Kreme Donuts” or “DUNKIN #336784”) is ignored.